 Start/Stop in a wind farm site decision

-In the first part of the process of developing offshore wind energy, the Minister of Economic Affairs and Climate Policy (EZK) allocates sites.
+In the first part of the process of developing offshore wind energy, the Minister of Climate Policy and Green Growth (KGG) allocates sites.
 'Site decisions' are taken in relation to these sites, which cover issues such as where a wind farm may be built and operated and the conditions associated with building and operation.
 One of those conditions is respecting the Start/Stop procedure.

 Once a site decision has been adopted, requests for tenders for a wind farm can be issued.
 The ultimate wind farm owner, the party that is awarded the tender, shall conform to the conditions of the site decision, such as the condition on bird curtailment - the near shut down of the turbines - as soon as the limit value for large-scale bird migration in the vicinity of the offshore wind farm has been reached, according to the prediction.
 So the new wind farm owner is obliged to abide by the Start/Stop procedure and, when a bird curtailment is announced, reduce the speed of the turbine blades to a maximum of two revolutions per minute.